Q&A: Here’s how your federal coronavirus relief check will work

 Who is eligible?

 Eligibility is based on how much you made in either 2019 or 2018 (if you haven’t filed for 2019 yet), according to your IRS tax return.
-As long as you are an adult American with a Social Security number who didn’t earn more than the income caps, you will get the full rebate.
+In most cases, as long as you are an adult American with a Social Security number who didn’t earn more than the income caps, you will get the full rebate.

 There is no minimum amount you needed to make to qualify, and you did not need to owe taxes to get a rebate.

-Elderly adults and students who are claimed as dependents on someone else’s tax return are not in line to receive a payment, however.
+Older students or elderly adults who are claimed as dependents on someone else’s tax return are not in line to receive a payment, however.

 How do I figure out how much I will get?